NavigationContentFooter

 vector_store.add_embeddings(chunks, embeddings_list)

-The chunk size of 500 characters is chosen to fit comfortably within the context size limit of the embedding model used in this tutorial.
-By keeping chunks small, we avoid exceeding the model’s context window, which could lead to truncated embeddings or poor performance during inference.
+The chunk size of 500 characters is chosen to fit within the context size limit of the embedding model used in this tutorial, but could be raised to up to 4096 characters for bge-multilingual-gemma2 model (or slightly more as context size is counted in tokens).
+Keeping chunks small also optimizes performance during inference.

 Query the RAG System with a pre-defined prompt template